“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 “Bad time, Denise?”
 Caroline sounds amused.
 “Catch you in the middle of something?”

 GM: “No, no, I was just getting off the treadmill.”
-Some further half-suppressed pants sound.
+That pant is still there.
 “Exercise before bed helps you sleep.
 Scientific fact.”

 Caroline: “Is that so?
 Thanks for the tip.”
 Intentional word choice?
 Maybe.
 “If you have a moment, though, I was hoping you might entertain the notion of taking on a client.”